Policy last updated

 Finalising decision

-The final decision should be made on a case-by-case basis, having regard to all relevant factors.
+The final decision should be made on a case-by-case basis and considering all relevant factors.
 However, to ensure decision making is transparent and consistent, principals should also consider how previous requests for NDIS funded therapy at the school have been treated.

-If principals require further support or advice when considering requests for NDIS funded therapy to be provided on school grounds, they should contact their Senior Education Improvement Leader (SEIL) in the first instance, or if further advice is required contact the Inclusive Education Division at ndis@education.vic.gov.au
+If principals require further support or advice when considering requests for NDIS funded therapy to be provided on school grounds, they should contact their senior education improvement leader (SEIL) in the first instance.
+If further advice is required, principals can contact the Inclusive Education Division at ndis@education.vic.gov.au

 Communicating the decision